Batgirl (film): Cast

-Additionally, Rebecca Front, Corey Johnson, and Ethan Kai were cast in undisclosed roles, with Kai being referred to as a "leading" character.
-The character Killer Moth was also expected to appear.
+Rebecca Front, Corey Johnson, and Ethan Kai also had undisclosed roles, with Kai portraying a "leading" character.
+The villain Killer Moth was also expected to appear.

 Production

 Development

 In May 2016, the DC Comics character Barbara Gordon / Batgirl had the potential to appear in a female superhero team-up film starring Margot Robbie as Harley Quinn, which became Birds of Prey (2020).
 Batgirl was ultimately not included in the film due to the development of a solo film starring the character.
 Joss Whedon was hired in March 2017 to write, direct, and produce the solo film, which was being overseen by Warner Bros.
 Pictures president Toby Emmerich and DC Films chairmen Jon Berg and Geoff Johns.
 Whedon was to begin production on the film in 2018, but left the project in February 2018 after being unable to come up with a story for it.
 There was also additional scrutiny on Whedon as a male director of a female-focused film, with Warner Bros. and new DC Films president Walter Hamada planning at that point to replace Whedon with a female filmmaker.

-Birds of Prey writer Christina Hodson was hired to write a new screenplay for Batgirl in April 2018 and was expected to begin writing the film after completing her work on another DC Extended Universe (DCEU) film, The Flash (2023).
+Birds of Prey writer Christina Hodson was hired to write a new screenplay for Batgirl in April 2018, and was expected to begin writing the film after completing her work on another DC Extended Universe (DCEU) film, The Flash (2023).
 In December 2020, Batgirl was listed as a film that could potentially be released exclusively on the streaming service HBO Max, rather than in theaters, as part of Hamada's new plan for the DCEU, and in April 2021 it was included on DC's slate of films that were expected to be released in 2022 or 2023.
-Adil El Arbi and Bilall Fallah, both of whom were longtime fans of the character, were hired to direct the film a month later, when it was confirmed to be planned as an HBO Max original.
-Kristin Burr was producing the film by that time, and said the directors were bringing an excited energy that would make the film a "fun ride" and show a different side of Gotham City from previous DC projects.
+Adil El Arbi and Bilall Fallah, who were both longtime fans of the character, were hired to direct the film a month later, when it was confirmed as an HBO Max original.
+Kristin Burr was producing the film by then and said the directors were bringing an excited energy that would make it a "fun ride" and show a different side of Gotham City from previous DC projects.

-In April 2022, following the WarnerMedia merger with Discovery and the fall in stock prices for Netflix, executives at Warner Bros. were reportedly considering a switch for the film from a streaming release with a budget of around $70 million to a theatrical release with increased budget for post-production and a larger marketing push.